pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: `OFF`
+- Default value: Before v6.6.0, the default value is `OFF`.
+Starting from v6.6.0, the default value is `ON`.
-- For compatibility, TiDB returns foreign key checks as `OFF`.
+- This variable controls whether to enable foreign key constraint checking.

 ### group_concat_max_len